openedx/docs.openedx.org/source/developers/concepts/platform_overview.rst

 Non-React Frontends
 ===================
 The Open edX Platform is currently still in the process of moving to React based MFEs.
-Previously front-end content used to be served by the Django services.
+Previously frontend content used to be served by the Django services.
 This means that there are still many parts of the system that use `Django Template`_ based rendering pipelines to serve frontend content to users.